 Opening Times: Open Wednesday to Sunday, 10am - 4pm, from April to October.
 View details for additional dates.

-Parking: The main car park is located 500 metres from the site in Gisborough town centre.
-A smaller car park for disabled visitors is located 10 metres from the site's gate.
-Please note there is a charge for both car parks.
+Parking: Gisborough's main car park is 500 metres from the priory.
+A smaller car park for disabled visitors is 10 metres from the site's gate.
+There is a charge for both car parks.
+A parking disc scheme allows two hours' free parking on Westgate - discs are available from shops and the library.
 For coach and minibus parking, please contact Redcar and Cleveland Borough Council.

 Access: The majority of the site is wheelchair accessible.